AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-42813-->

-*  {{ site.data.var.ce }} now reverts the shopping cart product quantity to the previous value if the updated quantity is invalid.
+*  Magento Open Source now reverts the shopping cart product quantity to the previous value if the updated quantity is invalid.

 <!--- MC-42347-->